openreferral/api-specification/README.md

 ## Other

 * [Taxonomy](https://github.com/openreferral/api-specification/issues/19) - Earlier conversations around taxonomy.
 I am considering the wider picture when it comes to taxonomy, and what is available via the API.
+* [Metadata](https://github.com/openreferral/api-specification/issues/28) - Putting off metadata paths until there is more discussion about how this will work with API deployment and management infrastructure.

 ## Future Considerations